The success of cancer treatment increases the earlier you catch the disease.

 Signs and symptoms of cancer on the pancreas often do not occur until the disease has advanced.
 Full-body MRI can help detect pancreatic cancer better than other imaging modalities, which may lead to earlier diagnosis.

-- Cancer of the spleen
+8. Cancer of the Spleen

 The spleen may develop cancers like sarcoma and lymphoma, or cancers metastasized from elsewhere in the body.

-- Cancer in the adrenal glands
+10. Cancer in the Adrenal Glands

 Urine cytology, commonly used to screen for bladder cancer, has a very low sensitivity for finding bladder cancer.

 Health providers may detect ovarian cancer with a blood test for the protein CA-125 (cancer antigen 125).
 However, this test has a high rate of false positives.
 In comparison, diffusion weighted MRI is much more capable of detecting ovarian cancer.